Overview

-Students with disabilities attend NCF for the same reasons as all students do and bring with them diverse experiences and interests.
-The ALC encourages you to partner with us and become change agents as we strive to empower students in need of accommodations.
-When academic requirements present barriers to students with disabilities, reasonable accommodations may be necessary.
-Accommodations are determined on an individual basis and should not reduce academic standards.
-The ALC’s role is to ensure equal access for students with disabilities as outlined by the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 and other relevant state and federal legislation policies.
+Students with disabilities attend NCF for the same reasons as all students, bringing diverse experiences and interests.
+The ALC invites you to partner with us in empowering students requiring accommodations.
+When academic requirements create barriers, reasonable accommodations may be necessary, determined on an individual basis without lowering academic standards.
+The ALC ensures equal access as required by the ADA, Section 504 of the Rehabilitation Act, and relevant state and federal laws.

 Your Role